Skip to main content

 Buy ethical foodie gifts

-Christmas is often a time of over consumption and feeling pressure to buy presents people may never use.
+Many of us feel pressure to buy lots of gifts at Christmas that may never be used.
 Food gifts can be an excellent alternative option - particularly if you can find ethical ones.

 Chocolates